-R.2 Provide information on recycling program to tenants (1 pt.)
+R.1 Provide recycling best practices to tenant(s) (1 pt.)

-Sending tenants information on any property recycling programs and recycling best practices can help improve their diversion rates and discover issues with service.
+Providing the property's tenant(s) with recycling best practices can help them improve their diversion rate(s) and discover issues with their service.

-- Send information on any property recycling programs and recycling best practices to the property's tenants. - Send an email to tenants or post to a tenant app, include the information in a tenant portal or handbook, or host a workshop or other event to send the information.
+- Send recycling best practices to the property's tenant(s). - Send an email to tenant(s) or post to a tenant app, include the information in a tenant portal or handbook, or host a workshop or other event to send the information.